 Samba Nottinghamshire Senior League

-121 Photos can be seen on this LINK
+Photos from the match can be seen on this LINK

 With ten goals scored at this match, it raises another £2.50 towards FORGET ME NOT a small charity that supports people with Dementia and takes the running total to a amazing £1,136.70p